New Marshall scholarship for nontraditional med students - NewsBreak

 Kuhn earned a bachelors degree from West Virginia Wesleyan College, but she did not head straight to medical school.
 She instead worked in the chemistry field and the chemistry department at Dickinson College before pursuing medicine.

 Kuhn graduated from the Joan C. Edwards School of Medicine in 1996 and began a general surgery residency at the University of South Florida.
-Kuhn transferred to Ohio State University for research and to complete her surgery residency.McDonald’s owner donates to renew home of 20-year employee and veteran husband
+Kuhn transferred to Ohio State University for research and to complete her surgery residency.LOCAL: Construction to begin in Beckley next week on storm water and sewer pipes

 Kuhn also completed a pediatric surgery fellowship at the University of Oklahoma Health Sciences Center.
 Currently, she is the medical director of vascular access and trauma services at the Children’s Hospital of the King’s Daughters in Norfolk, Virginia.